ibtr54/The-Simpsons--Hit---Run-Unity/README.md

 # About this fan-made

 This fan-made game was originally developed in Unity 2021.3.12f1.
 I decided to create a “clone” of The Simpsons: Hit & Run to learn how to use Unity.
-This is my first personal Unity project, so you will find some bugs, some of them can be fixed easily, while others I have no idea how to fix yet.
+This is my first personal Unity project, so you will find some bugs, some of them can be fixed easily, while others I have no idea how to fix it yet.
 Probably in the near future I'll add more missions from the first chapter of Homer.
 Currently, Mission 0 is finished, and only the introduction of Mission 1 is completed.

 # Installation